Sunday, July 2, 2017

 It's too bad that Amenabar got excessively caught up in style(impressive as it is, especially in the hypnosis scenes that almost bear comparison with Kubrick and Kobayashi), because REGRESSION is a most relevant movie in a world where the Narrative has so many people hallucinating a faux-reality of goblins and spooks as imagined and sensationalized by the globalist media.

 THE END OF THE TOUR(directed by James Ponsoldt) offers a glimpse into world of journalism, literary culture, and celebrity

-This engaging film is built on contradictions.
-A 'serious' writer works for Rolling Stone magazine devoted to Pop Music.
-He is assigned to interview a 'reclusive' writer of a 1000 pg novel who has the physical presence of a hulk, the personality of a dork.
+An engaging film built on contradictions.
+A 'serious' writer works for Rolling Stone magazine specializing Pop Music.
+He is assigned to interview a 'reclusive' writer of a 1000 pg novel with hulking physique and dorky personality.
 David Foster Wallace is a one-man cat-and-mouse game.
-A passive-aggressive internal drama queen(beauty-in-the-beast) who seems to both seek out and run from celebrity.
-Too philosophical for the dominant pop sensibility, too juvenile to rise above hipsterism.
-Done without sentimentalism and sensationalism.
-It is also about clever Jew and messed-up Aryan and might make an interesting double-feature to A DANGEROUS METHOD.
-Solid film.
+A passive-aggressive internal drama queen(beauty-in-the-beast) who both seeks out and hides from celebrity.
+His mind is too immersive for shallow pop culture, his tastes too callow for artistic depth.

 Tuesday, May 17, 2016